cronologic-de/ug_timetaggermodule/source/hardware.rst

 This signal is set to HIGH after all power supplies of the module are stable and the FPGA on the module is configured.

-It can be used to enble power supply circuits that are not required to supply the TDC module.
+It can be used to enable power supply circuits that are not required to supply the TDC module.

 .. raw:: html